ArtiomSu/Telegram-Mega-Bot/README.md

 A custom feature of notes is writing `/n` this shortcut will spawn a custom keyboard in your telegram client which has all the notes listed and you can simply click on notes instead of typing them.

+You can also now use auto notes depending on keywords used in text. to toggle this feature on and off admin must type `@bot shutup`.
+It's on by default.
 ## Admin tasks
 Admin tasks work based on user id, or replies.
 ##### ban